UncleCShark/Cmaketopia/Docs/CommandLine.md

 If you don't know how to do it, click the icon at the top-left of this page.
 The fruits of our last work.
 ![SQLite and msvc](../assets/sqlite3.png)
 Additionally see what [preprocessor definitions](https://sqlite.org/compile.html) we can use to customize our build.
+There is more on [my blog]({{ site.author.blog }}) "Okay, Houston, we've had a problem here".

 #### Wrap-up